-2. What is your interest in the vehicle?
+2. What is your interest in the vehicle and/or property?

-2. Explain your interest in the vehicle that was seized.
+2. Explain your interest in the property that was seized.
 For example, are you the registered owner of the vehicle?
-If you are not sure how to describe your interest, you should get legal advice.
+If you are not sure how to describe your interest, you should get legal advice (mncourts.gov/Help-Topics/Find-a-Lawyer.aspx).